rlerdorf/php7dev/README.md

 - Enabled the PHP 7 file-based opcache cache
 - Fully supported Apache in newphp version switching
 - Added AST extension to PHP 7 builds
-- Added phan static analyzer
+- Added Phan static analyzer
 - Added memcached extension to all versions
 - Added raphf, propro and http extensions to all versions